RouninMedia/Da3SH/README.md

 The disadvantages of code-nesting approaches are:

- - breaks the classic separation of concerns (*structure*, *presentation*, *behaviour*)
+ - code-nesting breaks the classic separation of concerns (*structure*, *presentation*, *behaviour*)
  - two
  - three

 The advantages - and the reason why code-nesting persists:

- - portable, re-usable, extensible rich components
+ - all HTML, JS and CSS code in a single file enables portable, re-usable, extensible rich components
  - two
  - three